dalibo/emaj/docs/en/webUsage.rst

 Using the “*Rollback operations*” tab of the main bar, users can monitor the rollback operations.
 Three different lists are displayed:

 * in progress rollback operations, with the characteristics of the rollback operations and estimates of the percentage of the operation already done and of the remaining duration,
-* the latest completed operations,
+* the completed operations,
 * logged rollback operations that are consolidable.

-For completed operations, the user can filter on a more or less deep history.

 For each consolidable rollback, a button allows to effectively consolidate the operation.

 .. figure:: images/emajweb_rollbacks.png
    :align: center

-   Figure 12 – Rollback operations monitoring.
+   Figure 11 – Rollback operations monitoring.

 Clicking on a rollback identifier in one of these tables displays a page that shows information details about the selected in progress or completed operation.